-a student of XV.gimnazija, IB World School, class

-hereby state, that I have read the Code of Conduct and will comply with the above mentioned rules and standards of behaviour.
+a student of XV. gimnazija, IB World School,class hereby state, that I have read the Code of Conduct and will comply with the mentioned rules and standards of behaviour.
 In case of misconduct, I agree to suffer the consequences of such misconduct according to the school's Code of Conduct.

-Date Student signature

-We, hereby state, that we have read the above Code of Conduct and will comply with the above mentioned rules and standards of behaviour.

-In case of misconduct, we hereby agree with the school's right to punish our son/daughter in accordance with the above mentioned Code of Conduct.

-Date Parent's signature
+Date Student signature We, hereby state, that we have read the above Code of Conduct and will comply with the stated rules and standards of behaviour.
+In case of misconduct, we hereby agree with the school's right to punish our son/daughter in accordance with the stated Code of Conduct.
+Date Parent's signature a student of XV. gimnazija, IB World School,class hereby express my compliance with the values of academic integrity and therefore will always: Submit original, authentic pieces of work I wrote myself that comprise my own language, expressions and ideas.
+Acknowledge somebody else's words and/or ideas either taken from published (printed) or electronic source using the reference system agreed upon in my school.
+I will always comply with rules and regulations of written examination; will not give or receive unpermitted aid in class work, in the preparation of reports, essays, assignments or any other work submitted for assessment in school or by externa examiners.
+Furthermore, I will take an active part in ensuring that others also comply with these values.
+Date: Student's signature: Parent's or legal guardian's signature:

-Academic Honesty Honour Code Statement
+Academic Integrity Honour Code Statement